The Occupational Safety and Health Act

 Along with spelling out safety requirements, the Act also founded the Occupational Safety and Health Administration.
 This is the wing of the Department of Labor in charge of investigating safety violations and enforcing the law.
 North Carolina is one of 22 states that runs its own Occupational Safety and Health Administration.
 State OSHAs may add to federal laws, but not contradict them.

 If you have been injured on the job due to safety violations, we can help.
-Contact Raleigh worker safety lawyers Law Office of Sam Scudder by calling (252) 222-0227.
+Contact Morehead City worker safety lawyers Law Office of Sam Scudder by calling (252) 222-0227.